k2workflow/SCIM-Sample/README.md

 ## Getting Started

 To use this sample you need your K2 Tenant Identifier as well as your ClientId and SCIM Token for your SCIM instance.
+Replace these values in `appsettings.json`.

+For more information, refer to the K2 SCIM [documentation](https://k2.com/help/identity/scim).

 ### License